hhz-lab/PinMyMetal/README.md

 Both options ensure seamless replication of the project environment for reliable local execution.

-## Quick Start Guide: Using Pre-Built Images
+## Installation Options: Pre-built Images or Local Build

 ### Step 1: Install Docker
 Ensure that Docker is installed on your system.
 You can follow the official [Docker installation guide](https://docs.docker.com/get-docker/) for your platform.

 ### Step 2: Build the Docker Image for Conda
-You can build the Docker image either by using the pre-pulled image from GitHub Container Registry or by building it locally.
+You can either use the pre-pulled image from GitHub Container Registry or build the image locally.
 - **Option 1: Using Pre-built Image**
   If you prefer not to build the image yourself, you can pull the pre-built image from GitHub Container Registry:
   ```bash
   docker pull ghcr.io/hhz-lab/pinmymetal-conda-env:latest
   ```
 - **Option 2: Building the Image Locally**
-  Ensure you are in the PinMyMetal/metal_prediction directory and run:
+  Ensure you are in the `PinMyMetal/metal_prediction` directory and run:
   ```bash
   docker build -t pinmymetal-conda-env -f conda_dockerfile .
   ```
-Both options will create the pinmymetal-conda-env image, but the local build gives you more control over the image customization.
+Both options will create functionally equivalent images, but the local build allows for customization of the image.

+### Step 3: Modify Docker Configuration (if needed)
+- **If using the pre-built image, no changes are needed to** `docker-compose.yml`.
+- **If building the image locally, comment out the image:**
+  `ghcr.io/hhz-lab/pinmymetal-conda-env:latest` line and replace it with **image**: `pinmymetal-conda-env`.

-### Step 3: Start Containers
+### Step 4: Start Containers
 Navigate to the `metal_prediction` directory:
 ```bash
 cd metal_prediction